-De Vinck gives the date of 28 October 1815 for the legal deposit of this satire by Charon (who was its author); the entry in the 'Bibliographie de France' was on 4 November.
+De Vinck gives the date of 28 October 1815 for the legal deposit of this satire by Charon; the entry by him in the 'Bibliographie de France' was on 4 November.
 Sartjie Baartman, was first exhibited in London and then taken to Paris where she was first shown as a public spectacle on 18 September 1814.
 She died in Paris of small-pox: her death was announced in the Paris press on 1 January 1816.

 - Not on display